Ryanethier/CTF-Writeups/Competitions/MetaCTF-Road-To-CyberBay/README.md

 ## Notes
 - All terminal prompts have been standardized to `rethier@kali` for consistency.
 - Flags are redacted in these public writeups.
 - These solutions focus on methodology and key insights rather than just the final exploit or script.
+- Our team **LinuxCats333** placed **34th out of 400+** teams in this competition.